N=2 Generalized Superconformal Quiver Gauge Theory: Examples

 \section{Examples}

-We present some of the examples in this section to derive the quiver for a specific nodal curve.
-The six dimensional description of a linear quiver of $A_N$ type has been worked out by Gaiotto \cite{Gaiotto1}, it involves two generic puncture, and several basic punctures.
+We apply our formula to calculate the decoupled gauge group and matter content for some examples in this section.
+We always start with an irreducible theory.

+\textbf{Example 1}: The six dimensional description of a linear quiver of $A_N$ type involves two generic punctures, and several basic punctures.
 We decide what happens when a simple puncture is colliding with a generic puncture with rows $n_1\geq n_2...\geq n_k$, and the height of the first column is $s_1$.
-We assume the other part is a degree $N$ theory, the other cases can be treated similarly.
+The other part in the degeneration has to be an irreducible theory and so the new appearing puncture is determined by two colliding puncture and we have the formula